What is Laced Weed? The Effects, Risks, and How to Identify It

 Sometimes, dealers looking to unload some schwag cannabis for a higher price will sprinkle them with laundry detergent or glass slivers to create the illusion of a resin-laden cannabis strain.
 Crushed pills and other drugs can also be sprinkled on top of a bowl, a joint, or dusted on a bud to look like kief.

 Kief that comes off of cannabis should have an herbal, earthy, or pungent aroma.
 Cannabis should be sticky and not grainy when you rub it in between your fingers.
 Kief crystals will be fairly consistent in color.
 They will not be pure white nor will they be a transparent crystal color.
-Kief crystals will be milky white or will feature very slight amber, yellow, or hues.
+Kief crystals will be milky white or will feature very slight amber, yellow hues.
 Kief that has been pressurized will turn brown.
-Anything dark brown and powdery, orange, or pure white is something else.

 In general, it’s good to avoid cannabis that does not have a pleasing aroma.
 Damp or musty smelling cannabis may be moldy.
 Cannabis with a strong chemical odor may either be laced or contain traces of pesticides, insecticides, or fungicides.